vgupta1/EVA_CounterfactualAnalysis/README.md

 * buildOPEdatabase.R
 >Does the lion's share of work for the off-policy-evaluation to assess the value of EVA's targeting relative to random >surveillance testing.
 Outputs a complete analysis of estimates by day and type for random surveillance and EVA.
 These can be fed into other scripts to produce plots/summary analysis etc.

+* compare_to_epi.R
+>Generates a time series of risk scores for each country based on its epidemiological metrics (cases per capita, deaths per capita, positivity rates).
+It then generates propensity scores for testing each type of passenger -- had we tested roughly proportionally to these epidemiological metrics -- for each day based on arrivals, testing budgets.
+It also computes scalings that are recorded manually in scalings.csv (see paper for details).

 * clusteringLags.ipynb
 >This is Julia notebook that takes as input the file "country_lag_auc_profile.csv.csv" produced by produce_lag_profiles.py and solves a linear binary optimization problem to cluster countries based on the number of days their public information lags real-time data.